nerves-project/nerves/guides/introduction/getting-started.md

 MIX_TARGET=rpi3a mix firmware
 ```

-Now, instead of `burn` like before, and since we already have Nerves running on the target which is connected with a USB cable, we can upload our new firmware over the network with:
+Since we already have Nerves running on the target which is connected with a USB cable, we can upload our new firmware over the network.
+We don't need to run `firmware.burn` anymore.

 ```bash
 MIX_TARGET=rpi3a mix upload
 ```

 It will push your new version of the firmware and reboot the target.
 Once it is accessible again, run `ssh nerves.local`.
-When you get to the IEX prompt, you should see the following when calling the `hello` function:
+When you get to the IEx prompt, you should see the following when calling the `hello` function:

 ```elixir
 iex> HelloNerves.hello()